mkarneim/pojobuilder/README.md

 * [Eclipse](#using-eclipse).

 ### Using Javac
-The `javac` compiler will auto-detect the presence of PojoBuilder if pojobuilder-*.jar is included in the classpath.
+The `javac` compiler will auto-detect the presence of PojoBuilder if `pojobuilder-*.jar` is included in the classpath.

 For example:

     javac -cp pojobuilder-3.0.0-jar-with-dependencies.jar Contact.java

-will generate a ContactBuilder if Contact is annotated with @GeneratePojoBuilder.
+will generate a `ContactBuilder` if `Contact` is annotated with `@GeneratePojoBuilder`.

 For more information see the [javac documentation].

 ### Using Maven

-Add the following to your project's pom.xml to configure the PojoBuilder annotation processor.
+Add the following to your project's `pom.xml` to configure the PojoBuilder annotation processor.

 	<dependency>
 		<groupId>net.karneim</groupId>